 Asynchronous I/O and the Event Loop

-Previously, we figured out the internal mechanisms of C++20 coroutines — promise_type controls the lifetime, awaiter/awaitable controls suspension and resumption, and the scheduler uses await_suspend to obtain the coroutine handle to manage execution timing.
-But honestly, the scheduler we have written so far is just a "ready queue" — it does not know what it means to "wait for data to arrive," "wait for a network connection to become ready," or "wait for a timer to expire."
+Previously, we figured out the internal mechanisms of C++20 coroutines—the coroutine frame controls the lifecycle, the awaiter/awaitable controls suspension and resumption, and the scheduler manages execution timing via the coroutine handle.
+But to be honest, the scheduler we've written so far is just a "ready queue"—it doesn't know what it means to "wait for data to arrive," "wait for a network connection to be ready," or "wait for a timer to expire."

-Coroutines themselves do not solve I/O problems — they are merely a control flow tool.
+Coroutines themselves don't solve I/O problems—they are merely a control flow tool.
 What truly makes asynchronous I/O efficient is the I/O multiplexing mechanism provided by the operating system.
-What we need to do in this post is: connect coroutines with the operating system's I/O multiplexing mechanism to build an event loop capable of handling real network I/O.
+The goal of this article is to connect coroutines with the OS's I/O multiplexing mechanism to build an event loop capable of handling real network I/O.

-Starting from this post, we officially enter Linux-specific territory.
-All code involving I/O multiplexing in this post relies on Linux's epoll API and cannot be directly compiled and run on Windows or macOS.
-Our test environment is Linux 2.6+ (epoll has been available since the 2.6 kernel; if you are interested in io_uring, you will need 5.1+), using GCC 13+ or Clang 17+ as the compiler, with the compiler flag -std=c++20.
-It is worth noting that epoll is a Linux-specific API — the equivalent on macOS is kqueue, and on Windows it is IOCP.
-The underlying concepts are the same, but the APIs are completely different.
-We will briefly mention solutions for other platforms later on.
+Starting from this article, we officially enter the domain of Linux-specific features.
+All code related to I/O multiplexing here relies on Linux's epoll API and cannot be compiled or run directly on Windows or macOS.
+Our test environment is Linux 2.6+ (epoll has been available since kernel 2.6; if you are interested in io_uring, you need 5.1+), using GCC 13+ or Clang 17+, with the compiler flag -std=c++20 -Wall -Wextra -g.
+Note that epoll is a Linux-specific API—macOS uses kqueue, and Windows uses IOCP.
+While the concepts are consistent, the APIs are completely different.
+We will briefly mention solutions for other platforms later.

 Blocking I/O vs. Non-blocking I/O

-Before diving into I/O multiplexing, we need to clarify what "blocking" and "non-blocking" actually mean at the system call level.
+Before discussing I/O multiplexing, we need to clarify what "blocking" and "non-blocking" actually mean at the system call level.

-Blocking I/O is fine for single-connection scenarios — you send a request, wait for a response, process the response, and repeat.
-But when you need to handle thousands of connections simultaneously, problems arise: if no data arrives on one connection, the entire thread gets stuck, and all other connections are left waiting in line.
-Since one thread can only handle one blocking connection, handling 10,000 connections requires 10,000 threads — which is clearly unsustainable.
+Blocking I/O is fine for single-connection scenarios—you send a request, wait for a response, process it, and repeat.
+But when you need to handle thousands of connections simultaneously, problems arise: if no data arrives on one connection, the entire thread gets stuck, and all other connections are left waiting.
+Since one thread can only handle one blocking connection, handling 10,000 connections would require 10,000 threads—which is clearly unsustainable.

-The first time I wrote a highly concurrent network service, I fell right into this trap — one thread per connection.
-As the number of connections grew, the overhead of thread switching exceeded the overhead of actual work, and the CPU was entirely busy doing context switches.
+The first time I wrote a high-concurrency network service, I fell into this trap—one thread per connection.
+As the number of connections grew, the overhead of thread switching exceeded the cost of actual work, with the CPU busy doing nothing but context switching.

-The first step to a solution is to set the socket to non-blocking mode:
+The first step to a solution is setting the socket to non-blocking mode:

-This sounds great, but the next question is: what do you do after getting EAGAIN?
+This sounds good, but the question arises: what do you do after you get EAGAIN?

-The most naive approach is polling — writing a dead loop that constantly calls read() until data arrives.
-But this causes the CPU to spin at 100% idle, doing nothing useful and purely wasting power.
-Polling is the worst of all approaches — it wastes CPU resources and does not guarantee timely responses (data might arrive 0.1 milliseconds after read() returns EAGAIN, but your loop might not call read() again for several milliseconds due to scheduling issues).
+The most naive approach is polling—writing a tight loop that keeps calling recv until data arrives.
+But this causes the CPU to spin at 100%, doing nothing useful and simply wasting power.
+Polling is the worst of all solutions—it wastes CPU resources and doesn't guarantee timely response (data might arrive 0.1ms after the last EAGAIN, but your loop might not call recv again for several milliseconds due to scheduling).

-Is there a way to "go to sleep when there is no data, and be woken up when data arrives"?
+Is there a way to "sleep when there is no data and be woken up when data arrives"?
 This is exactly what I/O multiplexing does.

 I/O Multiplexing

-This way, a single thread can efficiently manage tens of thousands of connections — when there are no events, the thread sleeps quietly without consuming CPU; when events arrive, the thread is woken up to handle the ready connections.
+This way, a single thread can efficiently manage thousands of connections—when there are no events, the thread sleeps quietly, consuming no CPU; when events arrive, the thread wakes up and handles the ready connections.

 From select to poll to epoll

-select is the earliest solution (a POSIX standard supported by all Unix systems).
-Its interface works roughly like this: you pass it three fd_sets (read, write, exception), where each fd_set is a bit array with each bit representing an fd. select can monitor at most 1024 fds (defined by the FD_SETSIZE macro), and every call requires copying the entire fd_set from user space to kernel space, and copying it back on return — when the number of fds is large, this copying overhead is massive.
-Even worse, after it returns, you do not know which fds are ready; you must traverse the entire fd_set to check.
+select is the oldest solution (POSIX standard, supported on all Unix).
+Its interface works roughly like this: you pass it three fd_sets (read, write, exception), each being a bit array where every bit represents an fd. select can monitor at most 1024 fds (defined by FD_SETSIZE), and every call requires copying the entire fd_set from user space to kernel space and back again—when the number of fds is large, this copying overhead is significant.
+Worse, upon return, you don't know which fds are ready; you must iterate through the entire fd_set to check.

-poll improved on some of the issues with select — it uses an array of pollfd structures instead of a bit array, eliminating the 1024 fd limit.
-But the core problem remained: every call still requires copying all fd information from user space to kernel space, and you still have to traverse all fds on return.
+poll improved on some of select's issues—it uses an array of struct pollfd instead of bit arrays, removing the 1024 fd limit.
+But the core problem remains: every call still copies all fd information from user space to kernel space, and you still have to iterate through all fds upon return.

-The true revolution was epoll (introduced in Linux 2.5.44). epoll splits "registering fds" and "waiting for events" into two steps: you first use epoll_ctl to register the fds you care about into the kernel (the kernel internally maintains a red-black tree, so additions, deletions, modifications, and lookups are all O(log n)), and then you repeatedly call epoll_wait to wait for events.
-The kernel only returns the fds that are actually ready, requiring no traversal.
-In scenarios with a large number of fds but few active fds (which is the typical scenario for highly concurrent network services), epoll's performance far exceeds that of select/poll.
+The real revolution was epoll (introduced in Linux 2.5.44). epoll splits "registering fds" and "waiting for events" into two steps: you first use epoll_ctl to register the fds you care about into the kernel (internally, the kernel maintains a red-black tree, so insertions, deletions, and queries are O(log n)), and then you repeatedly call epoll_wait to wait for events.
+The kernel only returns fds that are actually ready, eliminating the need for iteration.
+In scenarios with a large number of fds but few active ones (typical for high-concurrency network servers), epoll vastly outperforms select/poll.

 The Three Core epoll APIs

-epoll has exactly three system calls.
-Let us go through them one by one.
+There are only three system calls for epoll.
+Let's go through them one by one.

 int epfd = epoll_create1(EPOLL_CLOEXEC);